 Have you ever wondered why cockapoos get the zoomies/Doodle Dash?
-In fact, have you ever wondered what the heck the zoomies are?
-The easiest way to explain it is those few minutes, say after bathing your dog, where he runs around the house like a mad-mutt.
-They’re also called the rips and the scientific term is ‘WTF’!
-Okay, not really.
-The scientific term is Frenetic Random Activity Periods or FRAPS.
+Have you ever wondered what the heck the cockapoo zoomies are?
+The easiest way to explain it is those few minutes after bathing your dog, when he runs around the house like a mad mutt.

 Now we know what they are, let’s see what causes them.